praveenvj7/Fake-News/README.md

 - Content after text preprocessing.
 - Model accuracy.

-### Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ### Contact

 For any questions or suggestions, feel free to reach out to: